 The majority of the site would remain undeveloped and the works would not result in overdevelopment of the plot.

 Following the amendments and reduction in scale, it is considered that the works are in proportion with the existing main dwellinghouse and would not be out of character with the existing dwelling and the wider Bramhall Park Conservation Area.

-The Council's Conservation Officer has examined the proposals and considers that the building form and scale of Woodlands, together with the palette of external materials are broadly consistent with the prevailing character of the Conservation Area.
-He concludes that the further enlargement of the house would have a neutral impact on the Conservation Area subject to conditions relating to materials, door and window details and roof lights.
+The Council's Conservation Officer has examined the proposals and considers that the building form and scale of Woodlands, together with the palette of external materials are broadly consistent with the prevailing character of the conservation area.
+He concludes that the further enlargement of the house would have a neutral impact on the conservation area subject to conditions relating to materials, door and window details and roof lights.
 As such, the impact of the proposals on the Bramhall Park Conservation Area is considered acceptable.

-In view of the above, it is considered that the development would be in keeping with the existing dwelling and would not result in harm to the character or appearance of the Bramhall Park Conservation Area in accordance with Policies CDH1.8, HC1.3, SIE-1 and SIE-3 and accord with the 'Extensions and Alterations to Dwellings' SPD.
+In view of the above, it is considered that the development would be in keeping with the existing dwelling and would not result in harm to the character or appearance of the Bramhall Park Conservation Area in accordance with UDP policies CDH1.8 and HC 1.3, Core Strategy policies SIE-1 and SIE-3.
+It would also comply with relevant sections of the Extensions SPD and the Revised NPPF.